-I take a holistic approach to patient care and personalize my treatment to the individual’s needs using a combination of medications/medical management, counseling, and healthy life behaviors to improve mental health.
+I take a holistic approach to patient care and personalize my treatment to a person’s needs using a combination of medications/medical management, counseling, and healthy life behaviors to improve mental health.

 I use measurement based practice methods, and continuous improvement using clinical experience, keeping update on research and evidence based treatments.
 I am comfortable managing complex medication and psychological needs.